MTG/IAM-tutorial-ismir22/webbook/corpora_and_datasets/corpora.md

 (corpora)=
 # Accessing the Dunya Corpora

-Corpus-based research builds on top of collections of data that have been designed with a purpose, have good coverage, are complete, and the data have good quality, and finally that ensures reusability, i.e. the research built on top of these collections of data ensures *real-world results* {cite}`serra_2014`.
+In a computer science context, a corpus is a large collection of data and annotations.
+Corpus-based research should build on top of collections of data that have been designed with a **purpose**, have **good coverage**, are **complete**, the data have **good quality**, and finally that ensures **reusability** {cite}`serra_2014`.
+The research built on top of these collections of data ensures *real-world results*.
 The corpora in Dunya, built within the context of the CompMusic project, have been designed taking these requirements into account.

 ## What do the corpora include?
 The corpora in Dunya include audio recordings plus complementary musically-relevant metadata, expert annotations, and automatically-extracted features.